 Tony Sandset is a research fellow at the Centre for Sustainable Healthcare Education (SHE) at the Faculty of Medicine, University of Oslo.
 He has published three books including Color that Matters: A Comparative Approach to Mixed Race Identity and Nordic Exceptionalism.
 His current research focuses on HIV care and prevention.
 Specifically, his focus is on how evidence is generated in HIV prevention and how new medical technologies informs subjectivities, desire, and sexuality.
 Recent publications and research areas has been sustainable health care within sexual health, HIV prevention and a focus on how evidence is made and used in support of sustainability.
 As part of this research lies an interest in health disparities and how we can make healthcare more equitable.

-Kyung Hye Kim is associate professor at the Institute of Corpus Studies and Applications, Shanghai International Studies University, China.
+Kyung Hye Kim is assistant professor at the Department of English Interpretation and Translation, Dongguk University, South Korea.
 She is Deputy Director and co-founder of SISU Baker Centre for Translation and Intercultural Studies.
 She is a member of the Genealogies of Knowledge Research Network and an external partner of Global Health at the European University Alliance Circle U. She is also Chair of Conference Committee of IATIS, the International Association for Translation & Intercultural Studies.

 Kristin Heggen is professor of interdisciplinary health sciences at the Institute of Health and Society (HELSAM) and Director of the Centre for Sustainable Healthcare Education (SHE), University of Oslo.
 She combines her intellectual background from educational and social science with insights about health professions, the health sector and higher education sectors.
 She was the Dean of Education at The Faculty of Medicine, UiO (from 2011-2018) and received the prestigious award from University of Oslo, Faculty of Medicine for outstanding quality in academic leadership.
 Heggen’s research interests relates to knowledge cultures with a particular interest for epistemological issues and controversies related to evidence based practice (EBP), the production and application of guidelines, implementation of UNs Sustainable Development Goals, and the relations between various forms of knowledge, power dynamics and user involvement in health care and training of health professionals.